-Distributives: each, every, either, neither, another, other.
-We use a distributive determiner to refer to each element or individual of a group or class, and not to a group or class collectively.
+A distributive determiner is used to refer to each element or individual of a group or class, and not to a group or class collectively.
+The distributives used here are a, an, both, each, every, either, and neither.

 - She wears a ring on each finger except the thumbs.

-- Police arrested every member of the armed gang for robbery.
+- The victims identified every member of the armed gang who took part in the robbery.

-We can use each and every only before a singular countable noun.
+Each and every are used only before a singular countable noun.

-- Police questioned each/every member of the family for possible involvement in the murder.
+- Police questioned each member of the family for possible involvement in the murder.

-We can use each and every to mean more than two.
+Each and every are used to mean more than two.

-- Each /every member at the meeting received a copy of the report.
+- Each member at the meeting received a copy of the report.

-We can use each to mean two and every to mean three or more.
+Each can be used to mean two and every to mean three or more.

 - Each player in the singles final has a different style of play. (= two players)